Lotus Scan vs Dragon Shield

 5/5

-Initial card recognition speed is good, but the time spent manually correcting wrong variants adds up significantly during bulk scanning sessions.
+Initial recognition speed is acceptable, but the time spent manually correcting wrong variants adds up to significant overhead during bulk sessions.
+Real-world throughput is far lower than the raw recognition speed suggests.

 Price Tracking